Łada coat of arms: Blazon

 According to Długosz: red, a horseshoe argent, silver horseshoe pointing downwards, surmounted of a golden cross pattée; on the right, a silver arrow in a pale, on the left, an arrow with a pall pointing downwards; in the crest, a golden half-leaf in a crown with a sword in its right paw.

 However, the Herbarz Arsenalski (c.
 1535-1555) describes the coat of arms as red, a horseshoe with the caulkins pointing upwards, a cross pattée in the center, and the letters A and V above the caulkins.

 According to the Herby Rycerztwa Polskiego (1584), the background was blue and the arrows were pointing upwards (III).

 The version with hunting horns under the horseshoe (IV) does not appear until the 18th century on the initiative of the illustrator of Korona polska by Kasper Niesiecki, who probably used block from earlier books on coats of arms to illustrate the Łada, reworking them in various ways.

+The coat of arms found in the Bondziński family nobility documents, although uncoloured, depicts a shield bearing a horseshoe with its ends pointing upward and a small cross above it — a composition associated with the Polish Lada coat of arms.
+The crest above the helmet shows a lion holding a sword, symbolizing courage and martial valor.

+On each side of the shield, there are banners mounted on spears, emphasizing knightly heritage.
+The base beneath the shield displays ornamental ground and rounded shapes, possibly representing fruits.

+The abundance of weaponry — including swords, spears, and the lion with a raised blade — suggests that the Bondziński family had military roots or traditions of service in arms.
+The document was confirmed in 1905 under the authority of the Russian Empire, during the reign of Tsar Nicholas II.